Alexander-Heinz/alexander-heinz.github.io/_posts/2021-08-06-bootstrap-lasso-coefficients.md

   filter(abs(Importance) > 0)
 ```

+As you can see, I ran the cross-validated model 1000 times and stored the results in the output dataframe.
+I selected the 25th and 975th to get the values which can be seen as a bootstrapped confidence interval of our values.
+They provide a measurement of variation of our coefficients.

-Great!
-Now we have the coefficients, we can print them
+Now that we have the coefficients, we can print them (here, I'm using `kableExtra` for R markdown files):

 ``` r
 var_imp_avg %>%